alburycatalina/Personal-Research-Website/README.md

 # Step 2: Make a new github repo

-Make a github repo to host your site.
+1. Make a github repo to host your site

 You have two options for the URL that your website will be hosted under: either (your username).github.io or (your username).github.io/(repository name).
 Either is great depending on your usage, but let's try out hosting via your main URL for now.

  Name the new repository (your username).github.io.
 You should tick the "add a README file" box and select whether your repository will be public or private (private repos are restricted to Github pro, which available at no cost to students).

+2. Clone the Repo

 Once you've created the repository, you can [clone it to your computer](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) with command line.
 This creates a local copy of the repo on your computer.

  Hit the green code button in the top right corner of the github repository and copy the link to clone with HTTPS.

-Make a folder for your website and change the terminal directory to it.
+ Make a folder for your website (ex: a folder called "Personal_Website" and change the terminal directory to it.

- In terminal, type `git clone` and paste in the copied URL.
+ In terminal, type `cd ~/Personal_Website`

+ Type `git clone` and paste in the copied URL from before.

  For example: `$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY`